North Korea tests new 'tactical' weapon, releases U.S. prisoner

 Kim’s last publicized military inspection was the launch of the Hwasong-15 intercontinental ballistic missile a year ago, though he engaged in at least eight other military related activities this year, South Korea’s Unification Ministry said.

-Reporting by Joyce Lee and Josh Smith; Additional reporting by Jeongmin Kim in Seoul, and Matt Spetalnick and David Brunnstrom in WASHINGTON; Editing by Sonya Hepinstall, Clarence Fernandez and Cynthia Osterman
+Reporting by Joyce Lee and Josh Smith; Additional reporting by Jeongmin Kim in Seoul, and Matt Spetalnick, David Brunnstrom and Mark Hosenball in WASHINGTON; Editing by Cynthia Osterman and James Dalgleish